Big Pigeon in Southwest Iowa

 The High Vosges Area

-• The US XV Corps in the north through the Saverne Gap.
+• The US XV Corps in the north began their advance on the 13th, heading towards the Saverne Gap.

-• The French I Corps to the south through the Belfort Gap.
+• The French I Corps to the south headed towards the Belfort Gap.

 6th Army Group Plan of Attack